vdtyson/Android_Sprint13_Challenge/README.md

 ## Stretch Goals
 1. Add Crashlytics crash reporting to your app
 2. Add Firebase instrumentation to your app to track user interactions.
-You can use the following command in a terminal/command prompt to force uploads: `adb shell setprop debug.firebase.analytics.app <packagename>`
+You can use the following command in a terminal/command prompt to force uploads: `adb shell setprop debug.firebase.analytics.app <packagename>` (Turn it off with `adb shell setprop debug.firebase.analytics.app .none.`)
 3. Add a `CompositeDisposable` to your Activity, and add the Rx Disposable to it.
 Clear the `CompositeDisposable` when your Activity is destroyed.